zhulik/pinball/README.md

 ### Simple IOC Container and DI tool for ruby.

-Pinball is a library for using dependency injection within ruby applications.
+Pinball is a library for using dependency injection within Ruby applications.
 It provides a clear IOC Container that manages dependencies between your classes.